-Urban legends from Europe tend to have themes similar to the ones encountered in the United States and other parts of the world.
+European urban legends tend to have themes similar to the ones encountered in the United States and other parts of the world.
+These stories from Europe prey upon the fears and desires of the societies from which they arise.

-Like most urban legends, those in Europe have recurring themes.
+Like most urban legends, those from Europe have recurring themes.
 The story always involves an unsuspecting victim.

 Backpackers in Europe often stay in out-of-the-way places, hostels and sometimes individual homes.
 The most common hostel urban legend is about a backpacker who mysteriously disappears.
 Suspicions mount and an investigation uncovers the backpacker's remains and those of many former guests.
 The movie Hostel is supposedly based on this urban legend.